 Sold in 195,000 copies since its launch in 2016, the Peugeot Expert is a commercial success.
 It is praised in particular for its compact size, its towing capacity (1 ton), and payload (1.275 ton). [via peugeot.com]

-In the second half of 2020, Peugeot will launch a fully electric version of the Traveler van on the European market.
-The novelty received the name e-Traveler and is an electric minivan adapted to the needs of commercial carriers, as well as private buyers who… Continue reading
+In the second half of 2020, Peugeot will launch a fully electric version of the Traveller van on the European market.
+The novelty received the name e-Traveller and is an electric minivan adapted to the needs of commercial carriers, as well as private buyers… Continue reading

 Mazda has released all available details on its CX-60 plug-in hybrid SUV, which will make its European debut this summer.
 As Mazda's new flagship, it will be the brand's most significant vehicle for more than a decade, combining Mazda's award… Continue reading

 The first registered copies of a brand new Subaru will roll on the roads by the end of the summer.
 We are talking about the new Subaru Solterra electric SUV.
 The long-awaited addition complements Subaru's portfolio with a fully electric car… Continue reading

 The commercial vehicle market is no exception as the world moves towards sustainable mobility.
 That's why Ford Pro, Ford's commercial vehicle division, has unveiled the latest addition to its electric lineup: the Ford E-Transit Courier.… Continue reading